durachel174/lil-outing-app/README.md

 After every completed run, the runner confirms what they actually spent on each item.
 Those prices feed an append-only `item_prices` table.
 When a buyer posts a new request at the same location, they see: *"💡 Usually $7.00 at Arsicault Bakery."*

-The pipeline has three layers:
+The pipeline has four layers:

 **1. Normalization**
 Location names and item names are normalized before storage — "Arsicault Bakery", "arsicault", "Arsicault" all resolve to the same key.
 Item names go through a custom normalizer that handles plurals, abbreviations, and common variants ("choco chip cookie" → "chocolate chip cookie").